 - Moving Business – After moving myself from an apartment into my first condo, I decided I was done moving

 myself.
 I have happily paid movers for every move since.
 Those are thousands of dollars well spent, particularly when your move involves stairs.
 My friend John started a moving company where he rented a truck and hired a couple of guys by the hour.
 It has expanded into a larger, more profitable enterprise that provides him a full-time living, but he started just doing moves on weekends.

 - Newspaper Delivery – Warren Buffett’s first job is no secret.
 While newspaper routes for young kids are no longer as common as they once were, the industry has evolved to bring in a new crop of earners.
 If you own a truck or SUV and are willing to work very early morning hours, you can deliver for an entire neighborhood before going into work at a day job.

 - Item Transportation – “There’s a new type of gambler.”
 Well, that’s how the show Shipping Wars on A&E talks about people in the shipping and transportation for hire business.
 Call them truckers, movers, haulers, or anything else, this business does require a big up-front investment of capital and a big time investment.
 However, it can stack with online businesses and a nomadic lifestyle to lead to a great income and travel opportunities.
-Online portal uShip is mentioned on the show, and a great way to get involved in the business.
-As they say, it is a great way to “Get ship done.”
+Online portal uShip is mentioned on the show, though you can find shipping gigs through other platforms as well.

 - Santa Clause (Seasonal) – If you are large and jolly, you can fill a certain pair of boots better than most.
 And you know who’s boots I’m talking about: Santa Clause!
 Christian, Jewish, Atheist?
 Who cares!
 The only –ist you need is Capitalist to make this work.
 And a good disposition and willingness to play the role of Chris Cringle as thousands of kids sit on your lap.